-This building is for use by public government entities, private nonprofit groups and philanthropic organizations and for rent by private citizens of Tempe. (** Please note: DUE TO COVID new restrictions are in place**)
+This building is for use by public government entities, private nonprofit groups and philanthropic organizations as well as for rent by private citizens of Tempe. (** Please note: DUE TO COVID new restrictions are in place**)

 The project was made possible by a Housing and Urban Development (HUD) Federal Community Development Block Grant supplemented with City funds and professional services.
 The funding sources restrict its use to public government entities, private non-profit agencies, and philanthropic organizations.
 The 1300 square-foot meeting facility is available to citizens for private events.
 Citizens can rent Hatton Hall for a fee of $250.00 for five hours, plus $50.00 for each additional hour.
 Other fees and deposits may apply.
 For-profit businesses may not use the facility.

 Hatton Hall has a maximum capacity of 53 persons.
 During COVID, occupancy maximum has been reduced to 26.
 Larger groups may use the charming yard for overflow, contact us for these COVID restrictions.
 For more information contact Tempe Community Council at 480.858.2300.